The world is changing at

 Stephanie regarded those manifestations all as part and parcel of the

 in her estimation.
-She wasn't worried, just enjoying it, as Leonard
+She lacked worry and just enjoyed it, as

-initiated more small talk with her, though she was barely paying
+initiated more small talk with her, though she barely paid attention to

 the humming noise increased double in volume, giving all indications

 of something--some change--about to transpire -- reducing Len's

 kept pushing various buttons on the keypad and typing in information